-Use case for this API: A member of the marketing team at your organization wants to optimize email campaigns..
-You can use the Email Events API to gather data and power a machine learning model that determines the best time to send emails to different contact segments.
+Use case for this API: if a member of your marketing team wants to optimize email campaigns, you can use the Email Events API to gather data and power a machine learning model that determines the best time to send emails to different contact segments.

 Every email sent via HubSpot generates a number of events detailing its lifecycle and how the recipient interacts with its content.
 An event is uniquely identified by its EventId, which is comprised of the following properties:

 |created||64-bit integer||The timestamp (in milliseconds since epoch) when this event was created.|